AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Sentinel.md

 ### Keen Observer

 At 3rd level, your ability to study the battlefield allows you to take calculated risks, be it cognizant or instinctual.
+You gain the following features, which you may use simultaneously during the same [[Action Economy#^047348|assess]] quick action.
+* When you use the [[Action Economy#^047348|assess]] quick action, you may spend 1 focus to learn 1 additional fact about the creature.
-Up to once per round when you use the [[Action Economy#^047348|assess]] quick action, you may forgo learning up to 2 facts you would as a part of the quick action, and raise your graze range by the same amount + 1.
+* Up to once per round when you use the [[Action Economy#^047348|assess]] quick action, you may forgo learning up to 2 facts you would as a part of the quick action, and raise your graze range by the same amount + 1.
 You also gain 1 proficiency level in any skill of your choice.

 ### Enhanced Focus